 As the hours passed poking my eyes out modelling my new props, there was a slight subconscious feeling that something was missing.
-I only utilized the “Medieval” part of the title.
-The “Fantasy” part was completely left out of my scene.
-And so the next idea for expansion came!
-I could keep the current tourney setup, but I could add flying beasts instead of horses for the conteders!
+I only utilized the “Medieval” part of the title while the “Fantasy” part was completely left out of my scene.
+And so, the next idea for expansion came!
+I could keep the current tourney setup, but I could add flying beasts instead of horses for the contenders!

 As a first beast, I modeled the flying horse Pegasus for two reasons: